cpiyush04/INFERCORE---Inference-Engine/README.md

 - A single worker processes one request fully before moving to the next

 **What Went Wrong**
-- No overlap between requests
-- GPU idle during request setup and I/O
+- While the "GPU" (simulated compute) was busy with one request, all other incoming requests were blocked, leaving resources idle between steps.
-- Throughput scaled very poorly
+- High Latency and Throughput scaled very poorly

 ---